Philippine volcano trembles more, spews lava half-mile high

 The restiveness of the Taal volcano and several new fissures in the ground nearby likely mean magma is rising and may lead to further eruptive activity, the Philippine Institute of Volcanology and Seismology said.

-The volcano was spurting fountains of red-hot lava 800 meters (half a mile) into the sky, and the massive column of ash and volcanic debris at times lit up with streaks of lightning.
+The volcano was spurting fountains of red-hot lava half a mile into the sky, and the massive column of ash and volcanic debris at times lit up with streaks of lightning.

 The alert level since the eruption began Sunday has been 4, indicating a hazardous eruption is possible in hours to days.
 Level 5, the highest, means such an eruption is underway.